 10. How To Use A Pancake Turner

 This may sound really funny, but it takes practice on how to flip a pancake, a grilled cheese sandwich, or make over-easy eggs.
-We learned how to do all of this.
-She was one patient teacher.
+We learned how to do all of this since she felt it was part of learning important life skills we’d use each day.
+The neat thing about learning stuff like this at school was that the school had the resources and tools so we could take a practical and even my technical skills approach to learning.
+My home economics teacher was one patient teacher.

-The school had a washer and dryer and we were taught how to wash the aprons, dish towels, and wash rags.
+The school had a washer and dryer and we were taught how to wash the aprons, dish towels, and rags.
 I’m sure there were a lot of girls that didn’t know how to even start a washing machine before they took that class.
+I taught my kids at a young age, about 10 years old, how to sort out the clothes by color and type of fabric so they were protected during the washing process.
+I think this helped prepare me, and my girls, for some important problem-solving skills since they had to make decisions and follow through.

 12. Cleaning Tips